voschezang/coding-handbook/quotes.md

 * Follow your own advice.
 * The main problem is clarity.
 * It’s not what you want to say.
 It’s what they need to hear.
+* Don’t let markets decide what to do.

 ### Models & Language